ulitol97/comet/docs/5-testing_auditing/unit-tests.md

 - Modus operandi:
-  1. Some trivial but valid RDF/Schema combinations are produced and then consumed by a validator, but each time the validator will be fed through a different extractor to make sure all extractors work the same.
+  1. Some trivial but valid RDF/Schema combinations are produced and then consumed by a validator.
+Each time, the validator will be fed through a different extractor to make sure all extractors work the same.